JanssenProject/jans/docs/admin/config-guide/config-tools/config-api/config.md

 #### Api protection

 `apiProtectionType` property states the protocol used for API authorization.
-Currently supported value is `oauth2`.
+The currently supported value is `oauth2`.

 ```javascript